FRIENDLY and FUN

 Every member of our fun, friendly and engaging staff is CPR and first-aid certified, has completed a fingerprint scan and LiveScan, and has completed a camp orientation and training session.

-Our counselor to camper ratio is 1:8, except in our preschool camps where the ratio in Camp Pashoshim is 1:4 and the ratio in Camp Katan and Kitat Ha’ashara cabins varies, following state licensing regulations for the different age groups (2, 3, and 4 year olds).
+Our counselor to camper ratio is 1:8, except in Camp Katan (preschool) cabins where the ratio varies (starting at 1:4 for the youngest campers), following state licensing regulations for the different age groups.

 We teach our staff to be heroes who inspire campers!